 menu item will show other programs that can be used to open the selected file.
 Each time you select a file, XSearch reads the system registry database and constructs that menu.

-It will affect the speed of menus, so you can enable this option to turn "Open With" feature off.
+It will affect the speed of menus, so you can enable this option to turn the "Open With" feature off.

 You can use XSearch in command scripts (.CMD or .BAT files) with its command line switches. command line format: